Tropical island on The Emerald Coast? Sure, we could handle that! Welcome to Ilha Grande!

 The first thing we did on arrival was find lunch!
 We wound up finding ourselves at Pato Crepes for a snack (it was just okay) and a traditional Brazilian coffee (it hit the spot).

-Checking into our pousada (inn) in the main port town of Abraão we were convinced we’d found the right kind of place when we read their house rules – they were declaring that it was against the law to make noise after 10pm – we could get on board with that!
+Checking into our pousada (inn) in the main port town of Abraão we were convinced we’d found the right kind of place when we read their house rules.
+Declaring that it was against the law to make noise after 10pm – we could get on board with that!

 The island has sixteen trekking routes, all clearly marked on our map.
 There’s even a sunrise hike, departing at 1am to get to the highest peak Pico do Papagaio (T13) at 959m.
 We dodged the early start and opted to hike the T10 and T11 routes through bamboo arches and thick forest over to Palmas beach, Pouso beach and eventually Lopes Mendes beach (a total of two and a half hours) .

 You can eat at Pouso beach, but if all you need is water, beer or snacks you can get them both there and Lopes Mendes.
-We had the ‘lunch of the day’ at Pouso beach for 25R ($8.50 AUD) each, consisting of fried fresh fish, rice, beans, salad and farofa (toasted cassava flour).
-Feeling relaxed by the island vibe already, we opted not to trudge back through the forest and caught a taxi boat back to the main port for 25R each.
+We had the ‘lunch of the day’ at Pouso beach for 25R ($8.50 AUD) each.
+It consisted of fried fresh fish, rice, beans, salad and farofa (toasted cassava flour).
+Feeling relaxed by the island vibe already.
+We opted not to trudge back through the forest and caught a taxi boat back to the main port for 25R each.

 On our second day, even though the weather forecast was showing us full sun, we woke to more cloud.
 Not to worry!
 We ended up booking a six hour boat trip around the island regardless (the things we put up with!).
 It ended up costing 100R ($35 AUD) for the six hour trip, where we stopped at Lagoa Verde (Green Lagoon), Lagoa Azul (Blue Lagoon), lunch at an undisclosed location (cost extra) and then lastly at Praia Feiticeira (Happy Beach).
 Despite the weather not being on our side, it was a seriously relaxing day.
 Made better when told we could BYO booze and use the communal eskie.